 Two hundred days after President Kais Saied invoked Article 80, ASL’s previous hypotheses of a “break in continuity” and “erosion of the rule of law and a threat to freedoms” are becoming increasingly visible.
 By way of Decree 117, all executive and legislative powers have been concentrated in the hands of the President in an authoritarian nature, and this dynamic extends to the judiciary, with the replacement of the High Judicial Council with an interim council over which Saied holds the power of appointment and dismissal.

 Equally indicative of unilateralism in his decision-making, Saied has implemented a supplementary Finance Act, engaging in unclear relations with the IMF, and announced a financial ‘roadmap’ in December describing national consultations, an intention to draft constitutional reforms, and future legislative elections using a new electoral law that remains vague.
+As part of his economic strategy, the emergence of the best online casino sites in the region is being considered for potential revenue generation and regulatory oversight, highlighting the diverse approaches to boosting the national economy.
 Crucial questions remain: what is the democratic value of national consultations in which few Tunisians and even fewer Tunisian women are present?
 Who will have control over ‘synthesizing’ the results, and who will write the new constitution?
 Additionally contributing to alarm, new decrees regulating associations, intense repression of the January 14th protests, and threats against civil society actors, journalists, and the judiciary have further constrained civic space in the context of the changing political landscape.

 IMPORTANT DATES REGARDING THE PROPOSED FINANCIAL ROADMAP: